2020 NCAA Division I Football Championship Game: North Dakota State Bison

 North Dakota State entered the game with a 15–0 record.
 They were 12–0 during the regular season, finishing atop the Missouri Valley Football Conference with an 8–0 conference record.
 The Bison received the top seed for the FCS playoffs, entitling them to a first-round bye.
 They then defeated Nicholls, Illinois State, and Montana State to reach the championship game.
 North Dakota entered the title match with a 36-game winning streak, having not lost since falling to South Dakota State on November 4, 2017.

 This was North Dakota State's eighth FCS title game; they were 7–0 in prior championship game appearances, having won titles for the 2011, 2012, 2013, 2014, 2015, 2017, and 2018 seasons.
 During the 2016 playoffs, they were denied a spot in the title game due to a semifinal loss to James Madison.

 James Madison Dukes

 James Madison entered the game with a 14–1 record.
 They were 11–1 during the regular season, finishing atop the Colonial Athletic Association with an 8–0 conference record.
 Their only loss was to FBS program West Virginia, 20–13, on August 31.
 The Dukes received the second seed for the FCS playoffs, entitling them to a first-round bye.
 They then defeated Monmouth, Northern Iowa, and Weber State to reach the championship game.

-This was James Madison's fourth FCS title game; they were 2–1 in prior championship game appearances, having won titles for the 2004 and 2016 seasons.
+This was James Madison's fourth and final FCS title game; they were 2–1 in prior championship game appearances, having won titles for the 2004 and 2016 seasons.
+This would be the last time the team would be in an FCS championship game as the team moved to the FBS level two years later.